Modify the User Experience

 Add Some Battle Station Data

-Now that you have your page layout looking awesome, it's time to enter some data so you can really get a feel how the application functions.
+Now that you have your page layout looking awesome, it's time to enter some data so you can really get a feel for how the application functions.

 It takes a large number of people to build and operate a Battle Station so let's assign some resources to your project.
 Enter some resource records and set the quantities you may need plus a target utilization percentage.
 Feel free to be as creative as you'd like.
 Here are some types of resources you might need to build your Battle Station: